matrix-org/matrix.org/content/ecosystem/integrations/index.md

 """
 +++

-Integrations allow you to bring content to and from third party platforms to make your conversations more productive… or more silly.
-You can see them as bridges, but not for chat.
+Integrations allow you to enrich your chat experience.
+This may include all kinds of things: Connecting to and from third party platforms to make your conversations more productive… or more silly – like bridges, but not for chat.
+Automate tasks with chat bots!
+Enrich your client's UI for specific use cases with widgets!
+Build your own chat experience.

 {{ all_integrations() }}